|

 Evolution of a rubric - Part II

-Page history last edited by LCI, Ltd. 12 years, 6 months ago
+Page history last edited by LCI, Ltd. 13 years ago

 It's been my experience that one of rubrics' challenges comes in the gap between what the authors (usually adults) intend to say and what gets put down on paper.
 At times, in our quest for clean, precise language, rubric authors sacrifice authenticity or connections to life outside of school.
 This disconnect often manifests in phrases such never, always, or in a blending of product and process and results in a document that feels like a series of confining boxes.
 Sometimes it results in a rubric that is so far removed from the act the rubric seeks to describe that it almost makes a mockery of that product or process.